kaviya-sivasankar/web-insight-assistant/README.md

 # Web Insight Assistant 🔍

-Hi, I’m Kaviya — I built this project as part of my learning journey in full-stack development.

 **Web Insight Assistant** is a Chrome Extension connected to a Spring Boot backend that helps users quickly get AI-powered summaries and topic suggestions for any selected web content — all using Gemini AI.

 It started out as a simple idea: